 Writing: Writing assignments shall give students repeated practice in all phases of the writing process: prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 8000 words, at least 4000 of which must be in revised final draft form.
-Because in-class writing is valued and students should be able to perform well in timed writing situations, at least two essays shall be written in class.
+Because in-class writing is valued and students should be able to perform well in timed writing situations, one essay shall be written in class, and revised for a separate grade.
 In addition, ENGL 1A classes require multiple out-of-class essays.